Reactive Dog Training Manhattan — In-Home Behavior Modification

 Reactive Resilience Therapy™ for Manhattan Dogs

 Your dog isn't choosing to lunge.
 They're running a defensive behavior that has — at some point — successfully created distance and relief.
-That's the behavior that got reinforced.
-Before we can change it, we have to change what the trigger actually signals to your dog's nervous system — not suppress the surface response through force.
+To change it, we have to change what the trigger signals to their nervous system — not suppress the surface response through force.

-Reactive Resilience Therapy™ is the behavior modification framework we developed for dogs whose reactivity is driven by an overloaded nervous system.
-It begins with a multi-axis assessment: arousal baseline, functional threshold distances, trigger hierarchy, and the degree to which sensitization has generalized across contexts.
-That data shapes the exposure gradient — how close, how often, and at what intensity we introduce triggers before the dog can begin to recondition their response.
+Reactive Resilience Therapy™ is the behavior modification framework we use for dogs whose reactivity is driven by an overloaded nervous system.
+It starts with a multi-axis assessment — arousal baseline, functional threshold distances, trigger hierarchy, degree of sensitization across contexts — to calibrate the exposure gradient before any training begins.

-The protocol operates on three functional layers: desensitization (reducing the generalized arousal baseline so the dog can process their environment before encountering a trigger), counter-conditioning (shifting the emotional valence of specific triggers from threat to neutral or positive through classical conditioning), and structured generalization (ensuring that change holds across all real-world environments, not just the training context).
+The protocol runs three layers: desensitization (lowering the arousal baseline so the dog can process their environment before encountering a trigger), counter-conditioning (shifting each trigger's emotional valence from threat to positive through classical conditioning), and structured generalization (ensuring change holds across all real-world Manhattan environments, not just the training context).
 No flooding.
 No aversive tools.
-Applied behavior science — on Manhattan streets that test this work every single day.
+Applied behavior science — on the streets that test it every day.

 Types of Manhattan Reactivity We Help With